Maintaining the stem cell niche in multicellular models of epithelia: Introduction

+The alignment of the spindle is coupled to cell polarity, which is also known to be important in asymmetric cell division \cite{tervonen11}.
+Basal membrane contact and adhesion molecules are important for cell polarity \cite{simons11,tervonen11}, and potentially the membrane provides the trigger that determines the cell's direction of division, as in Drosophila testis and ovaries \cite{simons11}.
+In some tissues, misalignment of the spindle can lead to loss of tissue morphology \cite{xie17} and has even been connected to epithelial tumour growth \cite{pease11}.
+Given the complexity and many unknowns related to spindle orientation, and how it regulates and maintains its orientation, in this paper we are more interested in its effect: the regulation of the orientation of division.

-The regulation of division direction has been shown to be useful to include in a mathematical model. \citet{gord14} and \citet{du18} found a switch from symmetric division parallel to the membrane to asymmetric division perpendicular to the membrane, combined with polar adhesion, generated correct stratification in their \textit{in silico} subcellular element model of epidermal development.
+The regulation of division direction has previously been shown to be useful to include in a mathematical model. \citet{gord14} and \citet{du18} found a switch from symmetric division parallel to the membrane to asymmetric division perpendicular to the membrane, combined with polar adhesion, generated correct stratification in their \textit{in silico} subcellular element model of epidermal development.
 Here, polar adhesion means basal and suprabasal regions of cells only form bonds with the basal and suprabasal regions of other cells respectively.
-We propose an alternative approach of a selected division direction at division and a rotational force to maintain this direction during the M phase of the cell cycle.
+We propose an alternative approach, appropriate for an overlapping spheres model, of a selected division direction at division and a rotational force to maintain this direction during the M phase of the cell cycle.

-In this paper we investigate how the modelling approach influences the potential loss of stem cells from the basal layer.
+In this paper we investigate how the modelling approach influences the potential loss of proliferative cells from the basal layer.
 We then investigate the strategy of the rotational force as a maintenance mechanism for the layer.
-Results show that the inclusion of the rotational force is more robust at maintaining a desired stem cell population size.
+Results show that the inclusion of the rotational force is robust at maintaining a desired proliferative cell population size.
+It is likely that the applications for such a force in epithelial tissues is more extensive than just niche maintenance, but for this paper we limit the investigation to its usefulness in maintaining the proliferative basal layer in the epidermis.